-Temperature Units: The unit of measurement associated with the input temperature raster.
-Available input units are as follows:
+The unit of measurement associated with the input temperature raster.
+Available input units are degrees Celsius, Fahrenheit, and Kelvin.

-Heat Index Units: The unit of measurement associated with the output heat index.
-Available units are as follows:
+The unit of measurement associated with the output raster.
+Available output units are degrees Celsius, Fahrenheit, and Kelvin.

 Steadman, Robert G. "The Assessment of Sultriness.
 Part I: A Temperature-Humidity Index Based on Human Physiology and Clothing Science."
 Journal of Applied Meteorology 18.7 (1979): 861–873.